Our Mountain Guides

 are dedicated to providing you a safe and memorable alpine

-and friendly personalities and their dedication to the profession
+and friendly personalities, their formal training, and their dedication to the profession

 of mountain guiding.